 I turned over from one side to the other once again, just in time to catch another breeze.
 I could smell a sweet, familiar scent.
 Mom calls it jasmine, a night-blooming flower.
 Imagine that!
 Flowers that bloom in the night!
 The air quickened and I heard some papers rustle on my art table.
 A little flash of light in the distance meant a storm was coming.
 I could hear the low rumble of thunder, and a car alarm went off somewhere down the street.
 A dog barked, and then, “Whoooooooo Whoooooooo.”
 I never heard so many sounds when everyone is supposed to be asleep.

 I got out of bed as another rumble of thunder sounded.
 My toe still ached a bit, but I tiptoed down the hall to Mom’s room and opened her door.
-“Mama, can I sleep with you tonight,” I whispered.
+“Mama, can I sleep with you tonight,” I asked, barely above a whisper.
 Mom moved over and let me lay in her spot.
 She leaned over and kissed my forehead.
 “You’re so much like me, aren’t you,” she said.
-“I can never sleep on these hot nights either, but we’re in for a storm.
-Let’s lay here and watch the lightning show.”
+“I can never sleep on these hot nights either but we’re in for a storm.
+Let’s lay here and watch the show.”

 As the storm grew closer, a gust of cool air parted the curtains as if to announce its arrival.
-Jasmine air filled the room as Mom pulled the curtains open, and we propped up our pillows, waiting together for what looked to be a grand performance.
+The room was filled with the smell of jasmine and rain.
+Mom pulled the curtains open all the way, and we propped up our pillows, waiting together for what looked to be a grand performance.
 Lightning bolts darted across the dark night sky and bright white flashes made it look like daytime, just for a second.
 We had to cover our eyes.
 While we waited for more, we counted the spaces in-between thunderclaps, and then we listened as the rain tapped a steady beat on the roof.
 It was just enough to lull us to sleep.
 And all night long the sounds of summer played on.